How Much Soil Do I Need?

-GOOD SOIL is the single most important ingredient for a good garden.
-Raised beds give you an immediate advantage over a regular garden, because when you fill your raised bed, you can fill it with a blend of soil that's superior to the native soil in your yard.
+Good soil is the single most important ingredient for a good garden.
+Raised beds give you an immediate advantage over an in-ground garden, because you can fill your raised bed with a blend of soil that's superior to the native soil (or sometimes, unfortunately, dirt) in your yard.
 Soil that's loose and rich with nutrients and organic matter will allow the roots of your plants to grow freely, and ensure that they have access to the water and nutrients they need to sustain healthy growth.

 Example: How Much Soil Do I Need for a 3x6 Bed?